Mistaken Identities

 Apparently some time after arriving in Canada, Bessie’s surname evolved from Estall to Estelle.
 That’s not unusual, as many European names were changed when they landed on North American ears.
 Estall (‘es-til) and Estelle (es-‘tell) are quite similar.

 So where did Bessie’s mistaken ideas about her origins come from?
-The only way I can account for them is that Bessie’s father likely lied to her.

-Before William Estall married Sarah Hutchings he lived with a married woman named Sarah (nee Whitmarsh) French.
+Before William Estall married Sarah Hutchings in 1891 he lived with a married woman named Sarah (nee Whitmarsh) French.
 French had two young children by her husband, to which William Estall added a pair for good measure.
 William, however, didn’t stay around, leaving his two children for Sarah French to raise when she reunited with her husband.

 Leave a Reply